netscaler/ansible-collection-netscaleradc/README.md

 The vision of the `netscaler.adc` collection is to provide a complete declarative interface to configure and manage NetScaler ADC.

-If you need any feature or flexibility that is not available in the collection, please raise issues/enhancement-requests/recommendations at <https://github.com/netscaler/ansible-collection-netscaleradc/issues>
+If you need any feature or flexibility that is not available in the collection at the moment, please raise issues/enhancement-requests/recommendations at <https://github.com/netscaler/ansible-collection-netscaleradc/issues>

 > :envelope: For any immediate issues or help , reach out to us at <NetScaler-AutomationToolkit@cloud.com> !